bahmanm/ifem-os/README.md

   - kernel is a minimal and thin piece of functionality
   - modules and drivers don't know anything about each other beyond APIs and SPIs
-  - and there are no dependecies during compile and link time - instead pieces fit together only at runtime.
+  - and there are no dependencies during compile and link time - instead pieces fit together only at run-time.

 # Current Status